 Local Community Links:

 The current Albany-Rensselaer Amtrak station was completed in September 2002 for the Capitol District Transit Authority (CDTA).
 It was designed by the Schenectady architectural firm of Stracher Roth Gilmore.
-Built of red brick, the station also has a clock tower standing two stories over the station proper.
-The building has two-story tall windows on both ends and on the side away from the track, which allows the building to be lit by natural light.
-This new, modern structure sits adjacent to the previous station, a one-story building that now holds Amtrak offices, and is served CDTA transit buses and taxis.
+Constructed of red brick, the station also has a clock tower standing two stories over the station proper.
+The building features two-story tall windows on both ends and on its street facade, which allow natural light to flood the interior.

 From 1899 to 1968, trains arrived and departed from Union Station in Albany’s downtown.
 This stone structure was designed by Rutan and Coolidge, the designers of Boston’s South Station and Union Station in Springfield, Mass.
 Intricate stone work lines the top of the building, and large iron-framed windows allowed the main ticketing hall to be filled with natural light.
 The canopy over the front door is supported by cast iron Corinthian columns.
 The station also was revolutionary in its use of “subways”: underground walkways that would take passengers directly to their platforms without having to go outside in inclement weather.